theappbusiness/ConfigGenerator/README.md

 ```

-The best way to support multiple environments is to define a separate scheme for each one.
-Then add the relevant target as an external build step for each scheme.
+The best way to support multiple environments is to define a separate scheme for each one and then repeat the steps above for each scheme.

 Please refer to the example project included in the repository for further guidance.